ZachJMoore/smart-kiln-hardware/README.md

 - **Edit kiln temperature display types and temperature offsets**
 - **Easily switch between displaying Celsius and Fahrenheit temperatures**

-The mobile apps for Apple and Google will both be released soon!
-If you want to get a head start though, below are all the details for setting up your own kiln powered by the SmartKiln ecosystem.
+Once you've downloaded the app for your device, below are all the details for setting up your own kiln controller powered by the SmartKiln ecosystem.

 <br />